 What is scaffolding in learning design?

-• Breaking complex tasks into smaller, manageable steps
+- Breaking complex tasks into smaller, manageable steps

-• Providing worked examples or models
+- Providing worked examples or models to follow

-• Offering prompts, cues, or hints
+- Offering prompts, cues, or hints to guide thinking

-• Using visual aids to illustrate concepts
+- Using visual aids to make abstract concepts concrete

-Why scaffolding matters
+Why scaffolding matters in learning design

 Incorporating scaffolding into your learning design arsenal offers numerous benefits: